Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 <img src="cross-attention.jpg" width="400">

-It's pretty logical: you have database of knowledge you derive from the inputs and by asking Queries from the output you extract required knowledge.
+It's pretty logical: you have database of knowledge Keys and Values that you derive from the inputs and by asking Queries from the output you extract required knowledge.

 ### Embeddings